gl-inet/gl-ble-sdk/src/example/bletool/README.md

 | int32_t | address_type | NULL          | Address type of the device to connect to.<br/>0: public address<br/>1: random address |
 | int32_t | adv_sid      | NULL          | Advertising set identifiers.
 You can get adv_sid in GAP_CB_MSG, check more in CB_MSG->GAP_CB_MSG->[scan_result](#scan_result). |

-**Note:**  **It will automationaly start ble scan on the simultaneous LE 1M and Coded PHY alternatively.** And stop ble scan when established synchronization.
-If you don't need to customize the parameters, you can use the default parameters.
+**Note:**  **Please use [discovery](#discover) to enable ble scanner firstly, after that you can stop it or keep it enable.** If you don't need to customize the parameters, you can use the default parameters.
 It automatically synchronizes the first periodic broadcast package scanned into the environment.